What's in a name? Tips for naming your new business

 Get it wrong, and it can be a costly exercise to go through once established.

-Make sure its available
+Make sure it’s available

 Check across all of your platforms that the name is available: